Great Dane

 Miscellaneous: Other expenses such as toys, bedding, and miscellaneous pet supplies can add up to another 1000 to 2000 rupees per month.

 It’s important to note that these estimates are rough averages and your actual monthly expenses may be higher or lower depending on your dog’s needs and your lifestyle.
-It’s always a good idea to budget for unexpected veterinary costs or other emergencies as well.

 Note: We always recommend following your Breeder and Seller to minimize the Monthly expense of a Dog breed as there are so many other options are also available to reduce the monthly expenses.